 Sometimes you can talk your way out of having to provide proof of onward travel.
-If asked for an onward ticket, you can tell the airline attendant or immigration official that you intend to leave overland or that you simply haven’t bought your return ticket yet.
+If asked for proof of an onward ticket, you can tell the airline attendant or immigration official that you intend to leave overland or that you simply haven’t bought your return ticket yet.
 Sometimes they’ll just accept this answer and send you on your way.
 Sometimes they’ll ask you some follow-up questions or hassle you a bit then allow you to pass.

 Whether or not this will work really depends on where you’re traveling, what you look like, how you behave, the mood of the immigration official, and luck.
 If you’re a smooth talker and look well-off, you might be able to talk your way out of it.
 If you look like a dirty and broke backpacker, you probably won’t have as much luck.

 In my experience, this method usually works at land border crossings.
 If asked for onward travel, I tell the immigration official that I plan to leave overland by bus.
 In many cases, they will accept this answer.
 At airports, this method is hit or miss.
 Usually, it won’t work.